Wednesday, December 31, 2008

 Wednesday, September 24, 2008

 Based on available research, I remain confident that moderate consumption of organic whole soy foods is perfectly safe and even healthy.
 Thanks to "experts" who advocate meat-based diets and are partial to dairy consumption -- and also specific groups who have a vested interest in the dairy industry, soy has been demonized.
 Nothing could be less threatening than an organic soy bean.
 Food manufacturers tamper with a wide variety of foods, including soy, turning it into something harmful that can cause an array of health related issues.
 Common maladies include food sensitivities and allergies.
-Our inclination to make food choices based on convenience and cheapness rather than health is the root of the problem.
-Processed convenience foods that are highly refined and eaten in high quantities can wreak havoc in our bodies.
-One of the most obvious misconceptions in the United States about diet and health is the false ideas about milk, calcium and osteoporosis.
+Our inclination to make food One of the most obvious misconceptions in the United States about diet and health is the false ideas about milk, calcium and osteoporosis.
 The belief is that lack of calcium causes osteoporosis, and that drinking milk is the best way to load up on calcium.
 Yet even experts can't explain why America has both the highest per-capita consumption of milk AND the highest global rate of osteoporosis.
 In parts of the world where soy is heavily consumed and milk is not, such as many parts of Asia, osteoporosis is almost non-existent.
 When it comes to food choices, quantity and quality are both part of the equation.
 For example, eating Velveeta or American cheese is more harmful than eating an organic Greek salad with goat feta cheese.
 But then again, eating kale with garlic, olive oil and quinoa would be way healthier.
 The same thing applies to many vegetarians.
 Far too often, soy is routinely inserted into the diet in place of animal products.
 Chicken is replaced by soy.
 Beef is replaced by soy.
 Hamburgers, hot dogs, sausages -- all come in frozen processed-soy versions.
 Cheese, milk, yogurt and other dairy products are replaced by soy-based variants.
 Most soy products are highly processed and quite unhealthy.
 And a lack of variety in the diet is unhealthy, too.
 Eating homemade meals from scratch is the most effective way of avoiding the consumption of soy, given its prevalence as an ingredient in many other foods.
 If you do stick to soy, completely eliminate consumption of processed soy including tofu dogs, soy burgers, soy cheeses, fake soy deli meats and soy sausages.
 Eat only the least processed foods such as organic tofu, soymilk, tamari sauce, miso, tempeh and edamames.
 I've written in more detail about soy here and here.

 "Thou shouldst eat to live; not live to eat."
-Socrates (469 BC - 399 BC) TAKE IT TO THE NEXT LEVEL This newsletter is free, but I make my living providing one-on-one holistic health counseling.
-I invite you to contact me and let me help you make the changes you've always wanted to make, one step at a time.
-The first one-hour consultation is absolutely free.
-FOOD FOR THOUGHT I love ginger and its tangy spiciness, and think it's one of the most underused, underappreciated foods around.
+Socrates (469 BC - 399 BC) TAKE IT TO THE NEXT LEVEL FOOD FOR THOUGHT I love ginger and its tangy spiciness, and think it's one of the most underused, underappreciated foods around.
 Ginger is the underground stem or rhizome of the ginger plant (Zingiber officinale).
 It offers many healing properties.
 Ginger has been used since ancient times in Asia for medicinal purposes, including relief of nausea, motion sickness, arthritis, indigestion, flu, cold symptoms and PMS.
 It’s best to consume ginger that's fresh.
 Mix it in food or beverages to avoid the burning sensation it may cause on an empty stomach.
 Ginger should be avoided by people with bleeding disorders or before undergoing surgery.
 I like to add ginger to smoothies and meals I used Asian spices in.
 I will post my favorite ginger citrus smoothie recipe on the Vegetarian Organic Blog soon.
 I also make my own chai mixture using whole cloves, fennel seeds, cardamom pods, cinnamon sticks, peppercorns, aniseed and star anise.
 My husband, however, is the expert in making the actual tea and he always adds lots of fresh grated ginger to it.
 Yum!
 I take mine without any black tea in it, because I prefer to avoid caffeine.
 Stay tuned and I will also share my chai recipe soon.

 Sunday, September 21, 2008